twinkalparalkar/JSBasic/README.md

 # DOM
 # Tic Tac Toe Game in JS

-Did you play Tic Tac Toe Game in last page of book?
-Everyone did ,we try to build same Game with JS logic.
+Did you play the tic tac toe game on the last page of the book?
+Everyone did, we tried to create similar games with JS logic.
 Here, we can check

 https://github.com/twinkalparalkar/JSBasic/assets/41465430/1582e779-15d7-4cf8-8824-d7425bcf744e